xmatters/xm-labs-statushub/README.md

 # Files
 * [StatusHub.js](StatusHub.js) - This is the code for the Shared Library that abstracts the interactions with StatusHub to a higher level.
-* [OutboundResponseScript.js](OutboundResponseScript.js) - This is the Outbound Response script that accepts the response from the notification recipient, inspects the response option selected, and, if necessary, makes the function calls to the StatusHub shared library to make the updates.
+* [OutboundResponseScript.js](OutboundResponseScript.js) - This is the Outbound Response script that accepts the response from the notification recipient, inspects the response option selected, and makes the function calls to the StatusHub shared library create a new Incident or change the status.
+* [OutboundResponseScript.js](OutboundMessageScript.js) - This is the Outbound Response script that accepts updates with comments from the notification recipient and adds the update to the StatusHub Incident.

 # Installation
 ## Get StatusHub Token